Delaware Electricity Rates

 Delaware Energy Market Overview

-Delaware deregulated its energy market in 1999 and since then, the residents of the second-smallest state in the United States have had the choice in who supplies their power.
+Delaware deregulated its energy market in 1999 and since then, the residents of the second-smallest state in the United States have had the choice of who supplies their power.
 The increased competition among the competitive electric suppliers has driven the electricity prices down – the average residential electricity rate in Delaware is now 13.27 cents per kilowatt-hour, bang on the national US average.

 Unfortunately, not all Delaware residents can benefit from deregulation.
 Currently, only the customers served by the utilities Delmarva Power and Delaware Electric Cooperative have energy choices.
 And the benefit to residential and commercial customers can be substantial – as the supply charges make up approximately 65% of the average electric bill in Delaware.

 If you switch to an alternative electric provider, you will still have your electricity delivered by their state utility provider.
 You can also call the utility company when your power goes out.
-However, when it comes to the electric rate – it’s your choice.
+However, when it comes to the electricity rate – it’s your choice.

 Comparing Electricity Rates in Delaware

 The Delaware state government does a great job of educating residents about their electric choices.
 It publishes a list of active electric suppliers in the state, including a direct link to the energy offers that customers are able to choose from.
-This might be easy for an experienced energy choice connoisseur, but a most people are overwhelmed by the amount of information.
+This might be easy for an experienced energy choice connoisseur, but most people are overwhelmed by the amount of information.

 On our website, you can compare electric rates in your area by simply entering your zip code.
 We carefully review all electric suppliers to also include information about customer service contact details, bill payment options, and little extras that they offer to customers.

 Utility Companies in Delaware